chaitu786/Mini-Page-Builder/README.md

 - Upon pressing 'Enter,' a modal will immediately open with pre-filled details from the initial creation.
 Modify the data as needed and click 'Save Changes' to update the selected component.
 - For deleting an element, select it and press either 'Delete' or 'Backspace' on your keyboard.
 Note that for deleting an input field, ensure that the element is selected and not in focus (input should not focussed).
 - By clicking 'Export Configuration,' the component data will be downloaded in a JSON file for easy storage and retrieval.

-# Overview

-- The 'MiniPageBuilder' component is a React component designed for building pages with draggable and customizable components.
-It allows users to drag and drop components onto a blank container, configure their properties, and save the page configuration.

 # Take a look